indutny/gyp.js/README.md

 * [GYP][0] is the only Python dependency of Node.js
 * Python scripts have some contribution barrier for Node.js collaborators
 * No generators other than `ninja` are actually required
+* `node-gyp` implicitly depends on Python because of GYP.
+Porting it to `gyp.js` will remove extra dependency.

 ## Installation